-2005 Wisconsin Act 450 established that no seller may charge "unreasonably excessive" retail or wholesale prices during a "period of abnormal economic disruption" caused by an emergency. [s.
+Under state law enacted in 2005, no seller may charge "unreasonably excessive" retail or wholesale prices if the Governor has certified a "period of abnormal economic disruption" caused by an emergency. [s.
 100.305 (2), Stats.]
 An "emergency" is defined as any of the following: